-Cloudflare is a content-delivery-network service provider with a giant network consisting of 165 data centers across 67 countries.
-Performing the duty of a reverse proxy for websites, Cloudflare lies between website’s visitors and the hosting provider, providing DDoS mitigation, internet security, and distributed domain-name-server services.
+Cloudflare is a content delivery network service provider with a giant network consisting of 165 data centers across 67 countries.
+Performing the duty of a reverse proxy for websites, Cloudflare lies between website visitors and the hosting provider, providing DDoS mitigation, internet security, and distributed domain-name-server services.

 They offer a free plan for individuals with personal websites and blogs and several paid plans for professionals and businesses from small to large scale, which require advanced security, performance, and reliability features.
 The free plans offer a solid set of features such as global CDN, free SSL, built-in firewall, and protection from DDoS attacks.
 There is also the Cloudflare WordPress Plugin, which makes it easy for website owners to implement their services.

 While not strictly related to speed, we often recommend using Cloudflare to manage a website’s DNS.
-They have one of the easiest to user interfaces for this and
+They have one of the easiest-to-use interfaces for this.

 Before we could learn about Cloudflare WordPress optimization, let’s have a look at their optimization tools.